diiaintegration/ua-acquirers-sdk-php/README.md

 Project Overview
+The Diia API SDK includes integration for the following scenarios: Diia.Signature, Sharing.

 The Diia API SDK allows developers to integrate with the Diia digital services platform for functionalities like document signing and sharing.
 This SDK enables:
 - Authentication to securely access API.